k0emt/introduction-to-d3/README.md

 ## Setup
 Make sure to have d3.js and d3.min.js copied into this level of the file system.

+## Running a local webserver

+**These scripts rely on you having Python 3 installed* _Otherwise, simply use your file browser._

 Use the `start-web-server.bat` file to start up a local web server on port 8000.
 On a Windows system you can simply double click on the batch file.

 On a \*NIX system kick it off like a shell script: